Electrical & Electronics Engineering...

 - Udayam Machineries Ltd, Erode

-In the academic year of 2024-25 got a 100% placement for our students in Reputed companies
+In the academic year 2025-26 100% placement achieved from the Reputed companies

 - SPIC Pvt Ltd, Tuticorin.